 Let's start with the basics.
 A cappuccino is a coffee drink made from a mixture of espresso and steamed milk.
 A traditional Italian cappuccino is generally a single (or sometimes a double) espresso shot topped with equal parts steamed and frothed milk (in a ratio of 1:1:1).
 Many Americans have adapted this recipe, using more steamed and frothed milk for a milder espresso flavor and a richer taste.

-A well-made cappuccino is rich in flavor and texture.
+A well-made cappuccino has incredible flavor and texture.
 It has a bold coffee taste and some sweetness from the naturally occurring lactose sugar in milk.
 It may also be flavored with sugar, with flavored simple syrups, and other additives (although this is not traditional).

-A great cappuccino takes a little skill to make, so if you haven't tried one you like yet, give it another chance with another barista.
+A great cappuccino takes a little skill to make, so for those who haven't tried one they like yet, give it another chance with a different barista.